-- Text on restrictions regarding spanning a DTLS connection over multiple transports added. - o Mux category added to IANA Considerations. - Normative text regarding mux category and source-specific applicability added. - o Reference to RFC 7315 added. - Clarified that offerer/answerer that has not been updated to support this specification will not include the dtls-connection attribute in offers and answers. - o Editorial corrections based on WGLC comments from Charles Eckel.
+- o Text on restrictions regarding spanning a DTLS association over multiple transports added. - o Mux category added to IANA Considerations. - o Normative text regarding mux category and source-specific applicability added. - o Reference to RFC 7315 added. - o Clarified that offerer/answerer that has not been updated to support this specification will not include the dtls-connection attribute in offers and answers. - o Editorial corrections based on WGLC comments from Charles Eckel.